A.P. Moller Foundation General Grant Program

 - Funding Goal

-- Philanthropic grants supporting projects of general public benefit in Denmark, Southern Schleswig, Greenland, and the Faroe Islands.
-Focus areas include: Danish language and culture in the Danish-German borderlands; cohesion within the Nordic countries; Danish shipping and industry; science and research (especially medical science); and causes for the common good including education, research, social purposes, and conservation of buildings of cultural and historical value.
-All projects must be of high quality.
+- Philanthropic grants for projects serving the common good and aligned with the Foundation's priority areas: Danish language and culture in the German-Danish borderlands, Nordic cohesion, Danish shipping and industry, science and medical research, and causes for the common good including education, social purposes, conservation of historic buildings, and environmental and sustainability causes.

 - Funding Amount